hydrusbeta/hay_say_ui/running as server/Readme.md

 ```

 ## 5. Explicitly install docker-compose
-The version of Docker that you install with either amzaon-linux-extras or yum doesn't come with docker compose, so you must
+The version of Docker that you install with either amazon-linux-extras or yum doesn't come with docker compose, so you must
 separately install it.
 ```shell
 sudo curl -L https://github.com/docker/compose/releases/latest/download/docker-compose-$(uname -s)-$(uname -m) -o /usr/local/bin/docker-compose